-(a) Community review of draft work program;
+(i) Community review of the draft community action plan;

-(b) Approval of final plan by local boards or by local officials;
+(ii) Approval of final plan by local boards or by local officials;

-(3) As part of the application package, the applicant must submit an administrative budget separate from the program operation budget.
+(c) As part of the application package, the applicant must submit an administrative budget separate from the program operation budget.

-By May 1, the state shall make available to eligible applicants, an estimate of funding amounts for each geographical area, based on the formula contained in the State Plan.
+Following receipt of federal continuing resolution or budget information, the state shall make available to eligible applicants, an estimate of funding amounts for each geographical area, based on the formula contained in the State Plan.

-antipoverty programs, grants, community action programs, food sales tax refunds
+antipoverty programs, grants, community action programs

 July 6, 2017